-Two-thirds of states request or require that you provide some form of identification before you’re allowed to vote at the polls.
+Two-thirds of states expect you to provide identification to let you vote at the polls.

 Your state’s laws determine whether you will need to show an ID and if so, what kind.

-Other states accept certain types of non-photo IDs, such as birth certificates, Social Security cards, bank statements, and utility bills.
 Each state is specific about the documents it will accept as proof of identification.
-Be sure you know your state’s voter ID requirements prior to Election Day.
+Be sure you know your state’s voter ID requirements before Election Day.

-Even if you don’t have a form of ID that your state asks for, you may be allowed to vote.
-But some states require you to take additional measures after you vote to make sure that your vote counts.
+Even if you don’t have a form of ID that your state asks for, you may be able to vote.
+Some states require you take extra measures after you vote to make sure that your vote counts.

-Even if you have a form of ID that your state accepts, you may be required to cast a provisional ballot if the name or address on your ID doesn’t match the name or address on your voter registration.
-This may happen, for example, if:
+Even with the right ID, you may have to cast a provisional ballot.
+This can happen if the name or address on your ID doesn’t match the name or address on your voter registration.
+For instance:

-- You get married, change your last name, update your voter registration but present a driver’s license with your unmarried name.
+You get married, change your last name, and update your voter registration.
+But your driver’s license, which you present as ID, still has your unmarried name on it.

-- You move, present a current utility bill as proof of ID but forget to update your address on your voter registration beforehand.
+You move and for your voter ID, you present a current utility bill.
+Unfortunately, you've forgotten to update your address on your voter registration beforehand.

-Additionally, some states require you to notify your local registration office of any change in your name to remain a qualified registered voter.
+Some states require that you notify your local registration office of any name change.